kristinemlarson/gnssrefl/docs/pages/file_structure.md

 You do not need precise orbits to do GNSS-IR.
 We only use them as a convenience.
 Generally we use multi-GNSS sp3 files. that are defined as:

+Some of the utilities and environmental products code store files in REFL_CODE/Files The locations of these files are always provided in the screen output.

 ## The SNR data format